Sep 08, 2023

-Private IP addresses are assigned to devices by a router via the Dynamic Host Configuration Protocol (DHCP).
-Or, they can be manually set once the devices can communicate with each other through the router.
+- Private IP addresses are assigned to devices by a router via the DHCP.
+They can also be manually set once the connected devices can communicate within the local networks.

-A public IP address is allocated to a device by an internet service provider.
-The internet activity goes through the ISP, and it’s routed back to the device using the public IP address.
+- Public IP addresses are allocated to a device by an ISP.
+Internet activity from the device is routed through the ISP and back to the device using the assigned public IP address.

-On a local network, dynamic IP addresses are usually assigned by a network router.
-For networks that connect to the internet, ISPs assign the dynamic IP address to their clients’ computers.
+- Dynamic IP addresses on a local network are typically assigned by a network router.
+In the case of networks connected to the internet, an ISP assigns dynamic IP addresses to its clients’ computers.

 How to Check My IP Address

-- Open the Command Prompt by typing cmd on the Windows search bar.
+- Open Command Prompt by typing cmd in the Windows search bar.

 - Type ipconfig and press Enter.

-- Scroll down until you find the IPv4 Address.
+- Scroll down until you find your IP address listed in the IPv4 Address section.

-To know your public address, simply search “What is my IP address” on Google.
+To check your public IP, search “what is my IP address” on Google.
 The search result page will immediately show your public IP address.